 The ancient Aztecs believed in many gods, and each god had a job.
 For example, the sun god brought up the sun.
-If the sun god was unhappy, he would refuse to bring out the sun and all the crops would die.
-The Aztecs spent an enormous amount of time making sure that all their gods were happy, time they could have spent gathering food or making needed goods.
+If the sun god was unhappy, he would refuse to bring out the sun, and all the crops would die.
+So the Aztecs spent an enormous amount of time making sure that all their gods were happy, the time they could have spent gathering food or making needed goods.

 For about 200 years, the Aztecs were shoved from place to place, never welcome, always on the move.

 But the Aztecs had a legend.
-They believed their god of sun and war had visited their priests long ago, and had promised the priests that one day a priest would spot an eagle, perched on a cactus, holding a snake.
+They believed their god of sun and war had visited their priests long ago and had promised the priests that one day a priest would spot an eagle perched on a cactus, holding a snake.
 This would be the signal that they had found their home.
 This is where they were supposed to settle down and build a city.
-Part of the legend was that they were supposed to settle down peacefully, at least for a while, to give themselves times to build strength.
+Part of the legend was that they were supposed to settle down peacefully, at least for a while, to give themselves time to build strength.

-Believe it or not, one day, a priest saw an eagle, perched on a cactus, holding a snake in its mouth!
+Believe it or not, one day, a priest saw an eagle perched on a cactus, holding a snake in its mouth!
 He could not believe his eyes.
-He ran back to the Aztec camp to tell his people what he had seen.
+So he ran back to the Aztec camp to tell his people what he had seen.
 This happened in the Valley of Mexico, along the swampy shores of Lake Texcoco.

 Legend says that the Aztec people hurried to the swampy shore of the lake to see this wonderful sight for themselves.
 As they watched, the cactus grew into an island.
-The Aztecs settled down on that island.
-They named the island Tenochtitlan, “The Place of the Prickly Pear Cactus”.
+So the Aztecs settled down on that island.
+They named the island Tenochtitlan "The Place of the Prickly Pear Cactus."